Prithvi2004/GHCI-Automated-AI-Based-Financial-Transaction-Categorisation/README.md

 ### Common Issues

 **Q: Model F1-score below 0.90**
-A: Run `python train_model.py` to regenerate with more training data.
-Ensure `data_generator.py` creates 1200+ samples.
+A: Run `python run_pipeline.py` to regenerate with fresh data and retrain.

 **Q: LIME import errors**
 A: Install with `pip install lime`.
 LIME is optional - keyword explanations work without it.